Olympics at street level, Diyah Pera photographs

 And besides, the tree guys can’t be Stalinists.
 I mean, think of the ents.

 More signs below.
-Here’s one challenging the whole conceptual framework under which the assembly and its protests might be interpretted.
+Here’s one challenging the whole conceptual framework under which the assembly and its protests might be interpreted.
 No one is illegal, but Canada is illegal.
 I believe this is the logical fallacy of amphiboly.

 And another one, not a logical fallacy, necessarily.
 Just maybe a bit over the top.
 Fascism, really?